-- The amount of other fees for other services that Users may have access to in connection with the operation of Useme, such as on-line billing, sending paper VAT invoices by mail, the selection of the method of settling transactions in accordance with Article 6, Item 2, letter b), the subscription plan is set out in the schedule to these Terms and Conditions.
+- The amount of other fees for other services that Users may have access to in connection with the operation of Useme, such as online billing, sending paper VAT invoices by mail, the selection of the method of settling transactions in accordance with Article 6, Item 2, sub-point 2), the subscription plan is set out in the schedule to these Terms and Conditions.

 - Within the Service, the Useme Administrator will enable the Users to add opinions of the Employers on the course and execution of the Jobs that the Freelancer may supplement with the Freelancer's response once.